LinkedIn Guide

 Reason #3 - Your Connection Request is Pending

-There’s a high chance this can be the reason why you’re unable to connect on Linkedin.
+There’s a high chance that most of your connection requests are pending and that can be the reason why you’re unable to connect on LinkedIn.

 If you see the pending button instead of the usual Connect button, this means you’ve already sent a connection request to this person.